hubotio/hubot/docs/scripting.md

   - See the each middleware type's API to see what the context will expose.
 - `next`
   - a Function with no additional properties that should be called to continue on to the next piece of middleware/execute the Listener callback
-  - `next` should be called with a single, optional argument: either the provided `done` function or a new function that eventually calls `done`.
-If the argument is not given, the provided `done` will be assumed.
+  - `next` should be called with a single, optional parameter: either the provided `done` function or a new function that eventually calls `done`.
+If the parameter is not given, the provided `done` will be assumed.
 - `done`
  - a Function with no additional properties that should be called to interrupt middleware execution and begin executing the chain of completion functions.
- - `done` should be called with no arguments
+ - `done` should be called with no parameters

 Every middleware receives the same API signature of `context`, `next`, and `done`.
 Different kinds of middleware may receive different information in the